 Regular and adapted Elmhurst College courses (e.g., foreign language courses); Special January Term courses; and Portfolio documentation of workshops, training sessions, lectures, retreats, etc., undertaken with an intercultural studies focus.
 Minor in Intercultural Studies In consultation with the ICS chair or an ICS advisor, students choose an area of study for their ICS minor.
 Students are expected to develop an understanding of one cultural group or to explore a thematic interest in depth.
 Examples of ICS areas of study include ethnic studies, global studies, gender studies and social justice studies.
 The minor requires five credits.
 Students take two core courses, two focus electives and two one-half-credit intercultural courses.
 At least half must be taken at Elmhurst College.
 Some focus areas, especially international, may need additional foreign language competency.
 Objectives of the Minor - Students earning a minor in intercultural studies should: - Develop cultural group knowledge and understanding; - Use intercultural models to analyze similarities and differences between cultures (ethnic, racial, gender, social class and other minority and national identities) and their interactions; - Develop an ability to analyze power, social hierarchy and social inequality effects in interactions involving individuals, groups, organizations and nations; and - Develop a problem-solving focus as it relates to the ability to effectively communicate with and relate to others from various cultural or national backgrounds.
-Requirements for the Minor (5 credits) To develop an understanding of cultural and thematic issues as guided by program objectives, students take two half-course-credit intercultural studies courses, as follows: ICS 270 Introduction to Intercultural ICS 271 Intermediate Intercultural Studies (.50 credit) Studies (.50 credit) Core Conceptual Courses To develop a conceptual base for intercultural understanding, students must take two or three courses from among the following: BUS 350 Cultural Diversity in ICS 375 Critical Issues in Women's Organizations Studies COM 315 Intercultural Communication ICS 385 LGBTQ Identity: Individual ENG 230 Readings in Race, Class and and Communal Journeys PSY 325/425 Psychology and Culture SOC 212 Cultural Anthropology ICS 275 Introduction to International Studies SOC 304 Majority-Minority Relations Students must earn a C or better in the required courses and core conceptual courses to count toward an ICS minor.
-Focus Elective Courses Working with the ICS chair or an ICS advisor, students select one or two focus elective courses from various options to complete their specific cultural or thematic focus work.
+Requirements for the Minor (5 credits) To develop an understanding of cultural and thematic issues as guided by program objectives, students take two half-course-credit intercultural studies courses, as follows: ICS 270 Introduction to InterculturalICS 271 Intermediate InterculturalStudies (.50 credit)Studies (.50 credit) Core Conceptual Courses To develop a conceptual base for intercultural understanding, students must take two courses from among the following: ICS 375 Critical Issues in Women's Studies ICS 385 LGBTQ Identity: Individual and Communal Journeys PSY 325/425 Psychology and Culture SOC 212 Cultural Anthropology SOC 304 Majority-Minority Relations 294 INTERCULTURAL STUDIES Students must earn a C or better in the required courses and core conceptual courses to count toward an ICS minor.
+Focus Elective Courses Working with the ICS chair or an ICS advisor, students select two focus elective courses from various options to complete their specific cultural or thematic focus work.
 These options include:

-- Regular and adapted Elmhurst College courses;

-- Special January Term courses;

-- Portfolio documentation of workshops, training sessions, lectures, retreats, etc., undertaken with an intercultural studies program focus;

-- Independent study, research or field experience; and

-- Study abroad, internship, off-campus study or service learning.

-Areas of Study

-Suggested coursework plans are available for the following:

-Ethnic Studies

-African American Studies Gender Studies

-Latin American Studies LGBTQ Studies

-Muslim Cultural Studies Women's Studies

-Native American Studies

-Social Justice Studies

-Global Studies Callings for the Common Good

-Asian Studies Studies

-Developed-Developing World Disabilities Studies

-Relations Gerontology

-International Business Studies Health Care Studies

-International Studies Holocaust Studies

-In addition, students may develop their own area of study in collaboration with an ICS advisor.

-Course Offerings

-One unit of credit equals four semester hours.
+- Regular and adapted Elmhurst College courses; - Special January Term courses; - Portfolio documentation of workshops, training sessions, lectures, retreats, etc., undertaken with an intercultural studies program focus; - · Independent study, research or field experience; and - Study abroad, internship, off-campus study or service learning.
+Areas of Study Suggested coursework plans are available for the following: Ethnic Studies African American Studies Latin American Studies Muslim Cultural Studies Native American Studies Global Studies Asian Studies Developed-Developing World Relations International Business Studies International Studies Gender Studies LGBTQ Studies Women's Studies Gender Studies Social Justice Studies Social Justice Studies Disabilities Studies Gerontology Health Care Studies Holocaust Studies In addition, students may develop their own area of study in collaboration with an ICS advisor.
+Course Offerings One unit of credit equals four semester hours.